10 Best Adventures of 1907

 February 25, 2017

-One hundred and ten years ago, the following 10 adventures — plucked from my Best Oughts (1904–1913) Adventure list — were first serialized or published in book form.
+One hundred and ten years ago, the following 10 adventures — selected from my Best Nineteen-Oughts Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1907 adventures that you particularly admire.
 Enjoy!